UMN-CMS/ldmx-scripts/batch/README.md

 *Comments*:
 - Like the output directory, the input directory is also relative to your hdfs directory unless a full path is specified.
-  **The current `run_fire.sh` script only mounts hdfs, so the container will think directories/files outside of hdfs don't exist.**
+  **The current `run_ldmx.sh` script only mounts hdfs, so the container will think directories/files outside of hdfs don't exist.**
 - Since there are five files to analyze and we are asking for two files per job, we will have three jobs (two with two files and one with one).